tomorroN/aws-solution-architect/services-notes.md

 **Amazon CloudFront** - CDN, edges, caching, origin failover

-**Amazon Global Accelerator** - Improve availability and performance globally.
+**Amazon Global Accelerator** - network layer service that directs traffic to optimal endpoints over the AWS global network, this improves the availability and performance of your internet applications.
+It provides two static anycast IP addresses that act as a fixed entry point to your application endpoints in a single or multiple AWS Regions, such as your Application Load Balancers, Network Load Balancers, Elastic IP addresses or Amazon EC2 instances, in a single or in multiple AWS regions.
 UDP, IoT (MQTT), Voice Over IP, HTTP.
 CloudFront is better for improving application resiliency to handle spikes in traffic.

 **Amazon Aurora** - if the writer instance in a cluster with read replicas becomes unavailable, Aurora automatically promotes one of the reader instances to take place as a new writer.
 Up to 15 Replicas can be distributed across the Availability Zones (AZs)